 In 2014, Buffer again launched a new theatre company with business partner, Jonas Sills, called Art-In-Relation.
 The company was initially based out of Long Beach, CA but also produces works in Los Angeles and Hollywood.

-Currently, Buffer continues to work in television, film and theatre, but with a deep, resonate and powerful voice, is also a busy concert soloist (bass-baritone) and voice-over artist.
+Currently, Buffer is a member of SAG/AFTRA and continues to work in television, film and theatre, but with a deep, resonate and powerful voice, he is also a busy concert soloist (bass-baritone) and voice-over artist.

 He currently lives in Long Beach, CA and is managed by Clayton Music Management (CMM).